EMDR Therapy

 - Assessment: Your therapist helps you identify distressing memories, negative beliefs, phobias, etc., to work on during EMDR therapy sessions

-- Desensitization and reprocessing.
-Your therapist uses bilateral stimulation like eye movements, taps, or tones to activate your memory of specific themes or events
+- Desensitization and reprocessing: Your therapist uses bilateral stimulation like eye movements, taps, or tones to activate your memory of specific themes or events

-- Installation.
-Next, your therapist will have you focus on a positive belief to include as you finish processing a memory.
+- Installation: Next, your therapist will have you focus on a positive belief to include as you finish processing a memory.

-- Body scan.
-After installation, you will mentally scan your body for negative feelings or physical sensations.
+- Body scan: After installation, you will mentally scan your body for negative feelings or physical sensations.
 (Over time, symptoms will decrease until none remain.)

-- Closure and stabilization.
-Your therapist will explain what to expect between sessions and ensure you feel calm and safe before closing the session.
+- Closure and stabilization: Your therapist will explain what to expect between sessions and ensure you feel calm and safe before closing the session.

-- Reevaluation and continuing care.
-Depending on your feelings, follow-up sessions may be helpful; you may also adjust your goals for future EMDR sessions.
+- Reevaluation and continuing care: Depending on your feelings, follow-up sessions may be helpful; you may also adjust your goals for future EMDR sessions.

-What Does EMDR Help Treat?
+What Conditions Does EMDR Help Treat?

 EMDR therapy’s most common use is to treat post-traumatic stress disorder (PTSD).
 The United States Department of Defense and Department of Veterans Affairs consider EMDR the gold standard for treating veterans with PTSD.